 Jim Goodnight, CEO of SAS, the North Carolina-based business analytics software company, follows a seemingly simple philosophy: Treat employees like they’re making a difference, and they will.
 Google brings the same intellectual prowess and zeal to its workplace programs that it uses to create computer eyeglasses.

 - Clearly communicate your company’s reason for being and its cultural goals.

 - Nurture civility.

 - Encourage innovative thinking.

 - Recognize the positive.

 - Find out what is important to the people around you, and how that may differ from one to the next.

-• Solicit what perks are important to whom.
+- Determine what perks are important to whom.

 - Share the gain as well as the pain.

 - Don’t micromanage every move in the house.

 - Look people in the eye.

 - Mean what you say, and vice versa.

-Despite mounting evidence that happiness in the workplace leads to increased performance and profitability, Nelson says mainstream acceptance of those facts is occurring at a glacial pace.
+There is mounting evidence that keeping employees happy leads to increased productivity and profitability.
+But Nelson says mainstream acceptance of those facts is occurring at a glacial pace.

 Nelson explains that a 2004 Labor Department study really drove home a critical issue she had observed in her practice.
 The study reported the No. 1 reason people quit their jobs was because they felt unappreciated.

 In her experiences as a trial consultant in civil cases, “over time, I realized that for the vast majority of lawsuits that I worked, somebody was not feeling appreciated and that’s why they sued,” she says.
-“And it sounds very simplistic, but I guarantee you that whether it was a software developer that felt he got eaten up by the big guys or a wrongful- termination case, it was amazing how over and over and over again, it was simply lack of appreciation—meaning that somebody felt that they were taken for granted or worse: disrespected, dismissed, devalued.”
+“And it sounds very simplistic, but I guarantee you that whether it was a software developer that felt he got eaten up by the big guys or a wrongful termination case, it was amazing how over and over and over again, it was simply lack of appreciation—meaning that somebody felt that they were taken for granted or worse: disrespected, dismissed, devalued.”

 An Evolving Terminology